dljw98/Capstone-Project/README.md

 - Introduction to Project
 - Purpose

+# Set Up:
+- Dependencies
+- How to configure the project (external APIs)

 # Requirements:
 - Functional
 - Non-functional

-# Set Up:
-- Dependencies
-- How to configure the project (external APIs)

-# Matching Algorithm
+# Matching Algorithm:
 - Overview (how it works)
 - Features